housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 [XKCD - Installing](http://xkcd.com/1367/)
 {: installing}

 Although installing an app is usually a fast and simple process, when was the last time you were about to install something but decided not to?
-Maybe you felt like you didn't want to go through the hassle of installing it, or maybe you didn't want use up any more memory on your device.
+Maybe you felt like you didn't want to go through the hassle of installing it, or maybe you just didn't want use to up any more memory.
 Whatever the reason, almost every single mobile user has experienced this at some point.

-However, most people feel a lot less *restricted* to open up a browser and just type in a URL.
-You may have not really thought of this, but the convenience, security and simplicity of just typing into an address bar is a powerful advantage of the web.
+However, most people feel a lot less *restricted* to open up a browser and just type in to the address bas.
+You may have not really thought of this, but the convenience, security and simplicity of just typing a URL into an address bar is a powerful advantage of the web.
 Progressive Web Apps combine this with the best of native applications.

 Angular and Progressive Enhancement
 ==================